tequeter/dryspec/README.md

 ## Workflows

+About Git usage:
+- LeanSDD leverages Git to track ongoing changes and protect them from editing/AI mishaps.
+- Protection is typically done by staging (`git add`), but the user may perform an intermediate commit instead.
+- All workflows assume an initial **clean Git state** unless noted.
+The agent SHOULD check for it.
-The workflows below feature instructions to alter the Git state (`git stage`, `git commit`).
+- The workflows feature instructions to alter the Git state (`git stage`, `git commit`).
 The agent MAY execute them, but the user SHOULD carefully OK each such attempt.

-NB: the user MAY of course perform intermediate commits instead of just staging the changes.
+About context management:

-The workflows aggressively optimize the context when the AI runtime permits it, as this produces better results and costs less tokens.
+- The workflows use minimal, focused contexts scoped to the current step when possible.
+This produces better results and saves tokens.

+"Loading LeanSDD" (into the LLM context) may mean changing mode, entering a slash-command etc., [depending on your AI runtime](#ui).

 ### Brownfield (`/lsdd-brownfield`)

 For an existing project, from the perspective of the user,
-- Start with a clean Git state.
 - Complete your Constitution.
 - Load LeanSDD and let the agent explore the codebase.
-    - If your AI runtime permits it, use a dedicated context (sub-agent, sub-task) to deep-dive into each Subsystem.
+    - You SHOULD use a dedicated context (sub-agent, sub-task) to deep-dive into each Subsystem.
     - The sub-agent SHALL document the Subsystem, asking clarifying questions as necessary.
     - The sub-agent SHALL return Architecture, Requirements, and Glossary concise observations to the calling agent.
     - In particular, Requirements are hard to reverse-engineer.
 The sub-agent SHALL stop at identifying possible Requirements and SHALL NOT attempt describing them fully.
 - Have the calling agent document the observed Architecture and Glossary, again asking questions as necessary.
 Also init the Requirements files with what was collected.
 - Using a clean context again, document the Requirements.
 Reload (just) the necessary context using `git diff`.
 The agent MAY suggest iterating on the init'ed Requirement files.
     - If your AI runtime permits it, use a dedicated context to flesh out each Requirement.
+    - The Requirements identified through codebase exploration are just a starting point and will need heavy editing by the user.
 - Stage your changes.
 - Clear and load LeanSDD again, then ask the agent to critique your specification, looking for inconsistencies.
 Fix as needed.
-- Commit.

 ### Greenfield (`/lsdd-greenfield`)

 Creating a new project (greenfield deployment) just means filling in the Constitution as described above.
-The

 Then use the Specification-Driven Change workflow below to create the rest of the specification.